poom12452/2048game/README.md

 ### Client Side
-At the client side, the clien side script, implemented in python,is running 2048 Game GUI and send board state to the server using SocketAPI to communicate with the server.
+At the client side, the client side script, implemented in python,is running 2048 Game GUI and send board state to the server using SocketAPI to communicate with the server.
 ![gui](./image/gui2.png)

 ### Server Side
-The master node will generate a tree of possible states(tasks) and calculate probabilty of each state then distribute to slaves nodes to evaluate hueristic score.
+The master node will generate a tree of possible states(tasks) and calculate probability of each state then distribute to slave nodes to evaluate hueristic score.
 Then master will reduce the maxmimum score from each node and send the best move back to the client using SocketAPI.
 ![tree](./image/tree2.png)

 We could calculate the upperbound of the number of tasks by